 What you can do

-Some basic questions to ask about morning sickness include:
+Some questions to ask about morning sickness include:

-- Are there any medications I can take to help with my symptoms?
+- Is there medicine I can take to help with my symptoms?

-- Does my condition pose any risk to my baby?
+- Does morning sickness pose any risk to my baby?

 What to expect from your doctor